nabeelaa/Android/WordScramble/UserManual.md

 **System Configuration**

-SDPScramble operates on mobile devices with Android operation system.
+ Word Scramble operates on mobile devices with Android operation system.
 It is compatible with Android 4.4 API level 19 and higher versions.
 After installation on the device, SDPScramble can be used immediately without any further configuration.
 The application currently does not require internet connection.

 **User Access Levels**